 Because of their inherent promise of status and prestige, these groups can seem all-important in the lives of kids seeking to define themselves and longing to bolster their sense of self-confidence.

 "You're in a life raft floating down the school hallway.
 It's really scary and exciting," says Wiseman.
 "You are desperate to have somebody you can walk with.
 To be in a group makes kids feel safe, that they belong.
 The irony is that groups can be a huge support and a way to survive adolescence.
 But they can have a destructive influence, too."
+There are many incidents of hazing and bullying that lead to physical injuries to young girls and boys alike.

-Perhaps worse than physical injury is the mental and moral damage cliques can inflict, says Wiseman.
+But perhaps worse than physical injury is the mental and moral damage cliques can inflict, says Wiseman.
 When a member of the clique is taunting another student, fellow members are expected to join in, or at least stand by and do nothing.
 "This teaches moral cowardice," says Wiseman.
 "In the face of injustice or cruelty being done to you or others, you look the other way.
 Or you rationalize it as the price you have to pay so you'll be accepted.
 No one wants to be left out."

 But at some point in her life, every child is bound to experience some sense of being excluded or even unpopular.
 Such situations seldom have a quick-fix solution, and perhaps that's just as well.
 If there's a silver lining to these experiences, it's that kids can use them to develop a greater sense of self-reliance and learn how to remind themselves of their good qualities.
 Here are some ways parents can help.

 "Parents tend to get nervous, intervene too quickly, and assume the worst," says Peter Adler.
 If your child's social standing takes a downturn, try to take control.
-Be available to talk and offer support, but wait three or four days for the kids to work it through themselves.
+Be available to talk and offer support, but wait three or four days for the kids to work through it themselves.
 Of course, if your child is being bullied or physically threatened, don't wait for things to get out of hand.
 At that point, it's worth talking to teachers and school officials to make sure everyone stays safe.

 Instead of telling your child what you think the problem is and how she should solve it, help her examine her situation.
 Gina Kurban learned that pushing her daughter too hard for information was also pushing the girl away.
-"The best thing I did was to back off,' she says.
+"The best thing I did was to back off," she says.

-To ease rejection or isolation, help your child find new activities and people -- a soccer team, piano lessons, summer camp.
+To ease rejection or isolation, help your child find new activities and people—a soccer team, piano lessons, summer camp.
 "The more she sees herself in different ways, the more she's able to bounce back," says Wiseman.
-Gina Kurban tried to empower her daughter by advising, "Don't let them see that they've gotten to you -- because then they're winning," she says.
+Gina Kurban tried to empower her daughter by advising, "Don't let them see that they've gotten to you—because then they're winning," she says.
 It worked.
 As the members of the clique realized their behavior didn't seem to hurt Gina's daughter, they eventually gave up.
 "She got through it.
 I think I helped," Gina says.

 Parents can also turn the unpleasant situation into a learning experience, using it as a chance to remind a child that how she felt can help shape how she'll treat others.
 That in turn will ultimately make her a stronger, more understanding person.